Data Augmentation Approaches in Natural Language Processing: A Survey

 \subsubsection{Insertion}

 This method means randomly inserting words into a sentence or inserting sentences into a document.

-As for word-level deletion, Wei et al.~\cite{Wei2019EDA[5]} select a random synonym of a random word in a sentence that is not a stop word, then insert that synonym into a random position in the sentence.
-The work repeats this process $n$ times.
-In the task of Spoken Language Understanding, Peng et al.~\cite{Peng2020DataAF[37]} augment input dialogue acts by inserting slot values to obtain more combinations.
+As for word-level insertion, Wei et al.~\cite{Wei2019EDA[5]} select a random synonym of a random word in a sentence that is not a stop word, then insert that synonym into a random position in the sentence.
+This process is repeated $n$ times.
+In the task of spoken language understanding, Peng et al.~\cite{Peng2020DataAF[37]} augment input dialogue acts by inserting slot values to obtain more combinations.

 In legal documents classification, since documents with the same label may have similar sentences, Yan et al.~\cite{Yan2019DataAF[15]} employ sentence-level random insertion.
 They randomly select sentences from other legal documents with the same label to get augmented data.